In this piece you will discover the illusions that are keeping you from experiencing a solid foundation of consistent peace in each and every day.

 The mind fluctuates between memory and anticipation, from past to future.

 As you can see here, thinking patterns are repeated day in and day out, showing that past continues to regurgitate itself over and over again.

 So why is it that “On average, 80 percent of those habitual thoughts are negative?”

 This is where the “POSITIVE” revolution has come to its plateau, to its peak, to its limitation.

 For you positive junkies out there brace yourselves.
-No amount of positive thinking in the world can sustain your happiness, can give you a rock solid foundation of bliss throughout each and every one of your days.
+No amount of positive thinking in the world can sustain your well-being nor give you a rock solid foundation of peace throughout each and every one of your days.

-This is not about negativity either, and in fact if your dual nature of positivity is that it relies on negativity as they are two sides of the same coin and that is why positivity is limited.
+This is not about negativity either, and, in fact, it is your dual nature of positivity in that it relies on negativity as they are two sides of the same coin, and that is why positivity is limited.

-The very first basic fundamental start at ever learning to experience bliss and I mean the absolute knowing, with unshakeable certainty is that….
+The very first basic fundamental start at ever learning to experience peace, and I mean the absolute knowing, with unshakeable certainty is that….

-3 years ago when I started the journey towards my personal growth, I began by reading all the self-help material that I could.
+3 years ago when I started the journey towards my personal growth, I began by reading all the self-help material that I could get my hands on.